trulsthirud/pdfs/src/zettelkasten-deepseek.md

 This workflow is somewhat similar to the one suggested by Odysseas in his popular YouTube video in the references.

+I also do not believe in the use of timestamps in filenames, and using dashes "-" instead of the more natural spaces in file names.
+But the rest of the ideas are interesting.

 ## References
 - [*Obsidian: The King of Learning Tools (FULL GUIDE + SETUP)* Video by Odysseas](https://www.youtube.com/watch?v=hSTy_BInQs8)